-For the years ending December 31, 2017 and 2016, respectively, the Company has a one-year agreement for Ms. Carlise, as its Chief Financial Officer, Treasurer and Secretary.
-The agreement is effective December 1, 2016 and has an automatic renewal clause whereby the agreement renews itself for another year, if not cancelled by the Company previously.
-The agreement has been automatically extended for an additional term of one year each.
-In addition to the base salary of \$140,000 annually, Ms. Carlise shall be eligible to receive an annual cash bonus if the Company meets or exceeds criteria adopted by the Compensation Committee of the Board of Directors and shall be eligible for grants of awards under stock option or other equity incentive plans of the Company.
+Prior to June 14, 2018, the Company had a one-year agreement for Ms. Carlise, as its Chief Financial Officer, Treasurer and Secretary.
+The agreement provided for an annual compensation of \$140,000 as well as medical benefits.
+The agreement was effective December 1, 2016 and had an automatic renewal clause whereby the agreement renews itself for another year, if not cancelled by the Company previously.
+The agreement had been automatically extended for an additional term of one year on December 1, 2017.
+In addition to the base salary of \$140,000 annually, Ms. Carlise was eligible to receive an annual cash bonus if the Company meets or exceeds criteria adopted by the Compensation Committee of the Board of Directors and shall be eligible for grants of awards under stock option or other equity incentive plans of the Company.